evgenyneu/evgenii.com/blog/_posts/2016-01-02-sun-and-planet-sizes-in-scale.md

 ---
 layout: blog_post
 comments: true
-title: "Proportionally sized Solar System objects in natural color"
+title: "Proportionally sized Solar System objects in natural colors"
 meta_description: "An attempt to create a picture of the Solar system with true relative sizes of the Sun and its planets."
 tags: science
 ---